adamzwickey/tanzu-pez/README.md

 export VARS_YAML=vars.yaml
 ```
 - Edit vars.yaml, providing configuration values that reflect your desired envornment.
 - Additionally, edit the values.yaml file(s) in `/cd/clusters/shared-services`, `/cd/clusters/workload1`, and `/cd/clusters/workload2` to reflect your environment.
 This will drive the true GitOps worklfow.
-And value that has a comment of `# This must be overridden ` does not need to be changed as this is a _Secret_ that will be read from the vars.yaml.
+Any value that has a comment of `# This must be overridden ` does not need to be changed as this is a _Secret_ that will be read from the vars.yaml.
 These changes must be checked into and pushed to your fork of the repo.
 - Prepare your jumpbox with the needed tools (kubectl w/ vsphere plugin, jq, yq, argocd cli, tmc cli, ect...) by executing the tools installation script.
 Note that you'll need to enter your sudo pwd for apt-get installations.
 ```bash
 source ./scripts/install-tools.sh